-Yes - all Braves campers are separated into divisions based on their rising grade.
-Campers take part in drills and competitions within their division, to ensure the best possible competitive balance for a fun and developmental experience while at camp.
+Yes - all Braves ballplayers are separated into divisions based on their rising grade.
+Ballplayers take part in drills and competitions within their division to ensure the best possible competitive balance for a fun and developmental experience while at camp.

-What is the camper to counselor ratio at Braves Baseball Camps?
+What is the ballplayer to counselor ratio at Braves Baseball Summer Camps?

 Do you offer any discounts?